-At St Faith’s C of E Primary, we believe that a quality English curriculum will develop children’s love of reading, writing and their ability to speak clearly, fluently and with confidence in front of an audience.
+At St Faith’s C of E Primary, we believe that a quality English curriculum will develop our children’s love of reading and writing as well as their ability to speak clearly, fluently and with confidence in front of an audience.

 We aim to inspire an appreciation of our rich and varied literary heritage and to motivate children to develop a habit of reading widely and often; whilst developing children intellectually, emotionally and culturally.
 We have a desire for children to take pride in their writing, to write clearly and accurately and to adapt their language and style for a range of contexts and audiences.
 We inspire children to be confident in the art of speaking and listening and use discussion to communicate and further their learning.

 We believe that children must develop a secure knowledge-base in English, which follows a clear pathway of progression as they advance through the primary curriculum.
-We believe that a secure basis in literacy skills is crucial to a high quality education and will give our children the tools they need to participate fully as a member of society and become considerate citizens.
+We believe that a secure basis in literacy skills is crucial to a high-quality education and will give our children the tools they need to participate fully as a member of society and become active and considerate citizens.

 Whole-school book study